A Periodicity Result for Tilings of $\mathbb Z^3$ by Clusters of Prime-Squared Cardinality: Preparatory Lemmas

 \subsection{Some Combinatorial Lemmas}

+Before stating the lemmas, we fix the meaning of a phrase that recurs throughout this section.
+Given a nonzero vector $g\in \R^3$, we say that a plane $\pi\subseteq \R^3$ is \define{parallel} to $g$ if $\pi$ contains a line in the direction of $g$.
+Equivalently, the two-dimensional linear subspace obtained by translating $\pi$ to the origin contains $g$.
+Equivalently still, $\pi$ is invariant under translation by $g$, that is, $\pi + g = \pi$.
+Writing $\pi = \set{x\in \R^3:\ \ab{x, v} = c}$ for some nonzero normal vector $v$ and some scalar $c$, the condition is simply $\ab{g, v} = 0$.
+In the same way, a line $\ell\subseteq \R^3$ is parallel to $g$ if it lies in the direction of $g$, i.e.\ $\ell + g = \ell$.

 \begin{lemma} Let $F$ be a finite subset of $\Z^3$ and $p$ be a prime.
 Let $g$ be a nonzero vector in $\Z^3$.
 Assume that whenever $\pi$ is a plane in $\R^3$ parallel to $g$ we have $|\pi\cap F|$ is divisible by $p$.
 Then whenever $\ell$ is a line parallel to $g$ we have $|\ell\cap F|$ is also divisible by $p$.
-(The converse is also true.) \end{lemma} \begin{proof} We may assume that $g$ is primitive.
-Using Lemma \ref{lemma:glnz acts transitively on the set of all the primitive vectors}, after applying a suitable $GL_3(\Z)$ transformation, we may assume that $g=(0, 0, 1)$.
+(The converse is also true.) \end{lemma} \begin{proof} We may assume that $g$ is primitive.\footnote{See Appendix \ref{section:algebra appendix} for the definition of a primitive vector.} Using Lemma \ref{lemma:glnz acts transitively on the set of all the primitive vectors}, after applying a suitable $GL_3(\Z)$ transformation, we may assume that $g=(0, 0, 1)$.
 Let $S$ be the image of $F$ under the map $f:\R^3\to \R^2$ defined by